[Skip to Content]

 We are delighted to have achieved / been recognised for our commitment to key areas.
 These are:

-• Navajo Merseyside & Cheshire LGBTIQA+ Charter Mark (sponsored by In-Touch Merseyside and supported by the LGBTIQA+ Community networks across Merseyside) – The Trust was delighted to have received this prestigious accreditation for the first time in 2019.
+• Navajo Merseyside & Cheshire LGBTIQA+ Charter Mark (sponsored by In-Touch Merseyside and supported by the LGBTIQA+ Community networks across Merseyside) – The Trust was delighted to have received this prestigious accreditation for the first time in 2019 and reaccredited in 2022.
 The Chartermark recognises the efforts that Wirral University Teaching Hospital have made in trying to improve services and support for our LGBTIQA+ staff, patients and wider community across Merseyside.
 Whilst it is acknowledged that there are still areas for improvement, the Chartermark recognised the Trust’s commitment to making improvements and the steps taken so far.
 Click here for more details on the Navajo Chartermark.

 • Disability Confident Employer - The Trust is proud to have progressed to level 2 of the Government’s disability confident scheme and are currently a Disability Confident Employer.
 The scheme looks to encouraging employers to think differently about disability and take action to improve how they recruit, retain and develop disabled people.
 A staff network is in place, with staff meeting regularly to provide support to each other and to look at identifying and progressing actions to ensure improvements for disabled staff and patients.